Don Mattingly won’t be back as Marlins manager in 2023

-MIAMI (AP) — Don Mattingly will not be back as manager of the Miami Marlins next season, he said Sunday, announcing that he and team officials have decided a new voice is needed to lead the club going forward.
+Mattingly will not be back as manager of the Marlins next season, announcing Sunday that he and team officials have decided a new voice is needed to lead the club going forward.

-Mattingly, the club’s all-time leader by a wide margin in managerial wins, is finishing his seventh season with the Marlins.
-He entered Sunday with a 437-583 record in Miami, with one winning season in those seven years — a 31-29 mark in the pandemic-shortened 2020 season when the team made its first playoff appearance since 2003.
+Mattingly, the club’s all-time leader in managerial wins by a wide margin, is finishing his seventh season with the Marlins.
+He’s 437-584 in Miami, with one winning season in those seven years – a 31-29 mark in the pandemic-shortened 2020 season when the team made its first playoff appearance since 2003.

+”In general, the clubs I’ve had have always played hard,” Mattingly said. ”I’ve always felt proud of that.”

-And it means that a season that started with a big shakeup for Miami now ends with another.
-In February, Hall of Famer Derek Jeter — who had been Miami’s CEO, the first Black person in baseball history to hold that role with a franchise — announced a surprise departure after 4 1/2 mostly unsuccessful years that didn’t come remotely close to matching his success as a player for the New York Yankees.
+His decision means a season that started with a big shakeup for Miami now ends with another.
+In February, Hall of Famer Derek Jeter – who had been Miami’s CEO, the first Black person in baseball history to hold that role with a franchise – announced a surprise departure after 4 1/2 mostly unsuccessful years that didn’t come remotely close to matching his success as a player for the New York Yankees.

 Now comes the Mattingly move, which means someone else will be in charge when the team gathers for spring training.